1. Why did we start Pure Plates?

-We have 2 retail locations that carry meals on the shelf; Chesterfield & Kirkwood.
-We also have 4 delivery locations; O’Fallon, MO inside Integrity Training, Weldon Springs, MO inside Dudas Fitness, University City inside Catalyst Strength and Functional Nutrition and Central West End Inside Fitness Formula.
+We have 1 true retail location that carries meals on the shelf in Chesterfield.
+We also have 4 delivery locations; O’Fallon, MO inside Integrity Training, Weldon Springs inside Dudas Fitness, University City inside Catalyst Strength and Functional Nutrition and Clayton/Brentwood inside Studio Element.

 9. How often do we change menu items?

-We generally add 2-3 new items every two months.
+We generally change our menu 3 times a year.
 We are changing that to provide fewer menu items but a greater rotation of items to meet our customers needs.
-We are looking to change 20%-30% of our menu every two months.
-More will come on this.
+We are looking to change +30% of our menu every 4 months.

 10. How do you measure your ingredients to ensure proper nutrition?